appzic/elementid/README.md

 ### Create Input File

-First, you declare your project IDs in ".toml" format.
+First, you declare your project IDs in `.toml` format.
 The **ElementID** can generates two types of id values.

 - **Unique values** - If you want a unique value for your declared id, you should assign an empty string("") for it.